ahkashif/php-oops/README.md

 ### Interfaces
 Interfaces are is same as abstact class except it can only contain abstract methods and the classes inherited form it must have to define all the methods.
-Interface
+Interface are
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjI4NzkwMDg5LC0xMTQ2ODI1MzI3LDM3Nj
+eyJoaXN0b3J5IjpbLTU2NTcwMTE1LDIyODc5MDA4OSwtMTE0Nj
-g0MzgxLDEzNzkxOTQ2OTgsMzUwNTI2MDM1LDExNjQyNjg1Nzks
+gyNTMyNywzNzY4NDM4MSwxMzc5MTk0Njk4LDM1MDUyNjAzNSwx
-MTU4MzYwMTg0NiwtMTI5NTM4OTU2NywtMjUyODIxOTc5LC00MD
+MTY0MjY4NTc5LDE1ODM2MDE4NDYsLTEyOTUzODk1NjcsLTI1Mj
-g2MzE4NjIsMTA4MDA3MzUwMSwtNjY1MTY4Nzc1LDE3NTcyODQx
+gyMTk3OSwtNDA4NjMxODYyLDEwODAwNzM1MDEsLTY2NTE2ODc3
-OTUsMTk3ODAyODY1XX0=
+NSwxNzU3Mjg0MTk1LDE5NzgwMjg2NV19
 -->